 The highlight of my job at the moment is making a huge difference to the educational experience of students in my division.
 Everything I do is aimed at ensuring that students get the best experience possible and that they will leave being able to progress to their next steps successfully.
 I am also now part of the College Management Team which gives me the opportunity to contribute to decision making on a whole College level.

 I started at the college as a PTHP teacher, two days a week, teaching Sociology.
 This was five years ago.
 I then progressed to a permanent contract, teaching three days a week.
 Three years ago, I was appointed section leader for Social Sciences and I increased to four days a week.
-Last year I applied for the Head of Division and am now working full time, leading a team of 23 teachers, two Curriculum Leaders and over a dozen different qualifications.
+Last year I applied for the Head of Division where I was leading a team of 23 teachers, two Curriculum Leaders and over a dozen different qualifications.
 Now I am the Assistant Principal for our Academic Curriculum.

 NCC is a great place to work.
 As my experience shows, there are clear opportunities for career progression and the College is really keen to invest in staff development and progression.